 Ingredients needed 🧾

-Bread - discard the crust and break it into pieces.
-You can also use leftover bread for this recipe.
-I used scooped-out bread from the French Loaf Vada Pav recipe.
+Bread – Use regular white or sandwich bread.
+Discard the crust and tear the slices into small pieces.
+This recipe is a great way to use up leftover bread!
+I used the scooped-out centers from my French Loaf Vada Pav recipe.

 How to make it 🔪